arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 ```

 <div class = "help">
 Sometimes a command will output many lines of code that may not be relevant to you.
 For example the `show` command will output not just the commit message, but also every single change that you made in that commit.
-If the output of a command is longer than the number of lines your console displays, you can navigate that output using the down and up arrows on your keyboard, or press "q" to skip to the end of that output.
+If the output of a command is longer than the number of lines your console displays, you can navigate that output using the down and up arrows on your keyboard, or press `q` to skip to the end of that output.
 </div>

 Maybe you want to look one step further back into your work.
 By using `HEAD~n` you can look back $n$ checkpoints in your repository.